 Phase 7 – Negotiations – Rescue My Properties unique formulae in dealing with prime lenders

 What is that the Rescue My Properties can do with the lenders that I cannot do myself?

-Rescue My Properties works with a legal affiliate organisation called www.immediatebankclaims.co.uk that specialises in dealing with multiple portfolios and know the criteria of lenders when negotiating on behalf of clients.
-They are also able to negotiate more favourable terms as they are dealing with multiple portfolios; hence the lenders have a great deal more to lose if a reasonable outcome is not agreed.
+Rescue My Properties works with a legal affiliate organisation called www.immediatebankclaims.co.uk that specializes in dealing with multiple portfolios and know the criteria of lenders when negotiating on behalf of clients.
+They are also able to negotiate more favorable terms as they are dealing with multiple portfolios; hence the lenders have a great deal more to lose if a reasonable outcome is not agreed.